allenai/natural-instructions/doc/task-hierarchy.md

   - `Question Generation -> Fill in the Blank`
 - `Author Identification`
 - `Classification`
+  - `Classification -> Verification`: Verify whether a given descriptive attribute applies to a given text or not (binary output) e.g. if the paragraph contains offensive content or not
+    - `Classification -> Verification -> Claim Verification`
+    - `Classification -> Verification -> Sufficient Information Verification`: Veryify whether a text contain sufficient information to answer a question
+    - `Classification -> Verification -> Grammar Verification`: Verify whether a text is grammatical
+    - `Classification -> Verification -> Relevance Verification`
+    - `Classification -> Verification -> Answer Verification`: Verify whether a text answers the qeustion
 - `Combinatorics`
 - `Command Execution`
 - `Coreference`